shmoocon/proceedings-2015/otm/03_dont_look_now_malicious_image_spam.md

 ![alt Figure3](imgs/fig3.jpg "seasonal")
 **Figure 3.
 Seasonal image spam.**

-Sexually oriented images are dominated by pictures of women in various stages of clothing, as in Figure 4.
+Sexually oriented images are dominated by pictures of women in various stages of clothing, as in **Figure 4**.
 Male images were common during the spring and summer of 2010 but haven’t appeared much since then.
 The percentage of hard core pornography is actually very low.
 This is considered to be a monetary commodity to be purchased.
 Because these images are stored on our server, we attempt to keep it as secure as possible to prevent a minor from hacking into it.

 ![alt Figure4](imgs/fig4.jpg "women")
 **Figure 4.
 Advertising women.**